 We wish to be clear that we are not canceling classes or closing the residence halls.
 The university will continue to function as it has been, and it will continue to do so in accordance with public health mandates, guidance, and recommendations.
 We ask all members of our community to again review these mandates, guidance, and recommendations, which are at https://www.chicago.gov/city/en/sites/covid-19/home.html.
 We also urge everyone, especially our students, to follow the rules on social gatherings, which are currently limited to generally no more than six people.

-In light of the latest IDPH recommendation, all vice presidents and deans are, consistent with the guidelines below, to develop plans to allow their faculty and staff to work from home for the next three weeks unless it is necessary for them to be in the workplace.
+In light of the latest IDPH recommendation, all vice presidents and deans are, consistent with the guidelines below, to develop plans to allow their faculty and staff to work from home for the time being unless it is necessary for them to be in the workplace.
 As noted, the goals of de-densification are to reduce the likelihood of transmission and to allow businesses and schools to remain open.
-The guidelines below seek to accomplish these dual goals, especially as we are four weeks away from the conclusion of the semester.
+The guidelines below seek to accomplish these dual goals.

-Specifically, no later than Monday, November 16, and continuing through Friday, December 4, the vice presidents and deans should allow employees to work from home, unless:
+Specifically, no later than Monday, November 16, the vice presidents and deans should allow employees to work from home, unless:

 - The employees were designated as essential back in the spring, in which case they should continue to report to work as they have been.

 - The employees were deemed, in August, to be critical to providing support directly to students or faculty members in connection with academic and student life activities.
 Supervisors were responsible for making this designation in August, and they remain responsible for making any needed changes thereto.
 Supervisors should make these decisions and communicate them as soon as practicable; they should also promptly communicate these decisions to Human Resources by email to email@example.com.